Intro to Profile Manager

 Wireless configuration of Apple devices: This lets you streamline the configuration of organization-owned devices.
 To get users up and running quickly, enroll devices in MDM during activation and skip basic setup steps.

-App and book distribution: Distribute apps and books purchased through Apple School Manager or Apple Business Manager and enterprise apps and books.
+App and book distribution: Distribute apps and books purchased through Apple School Manager or Apple Business Manager and custom apps and books.